Policies & Guidelines

 Home Study Policies

-- If married, a family must be married a minimum of one year prior to applying for home study services with Adoption & Beyond.
+- A family must be married a minimum of one year prior to applying for home study services with Adoption & Beyond.

-- In order for a family to enter Adoption & Beyond’s Domestic Agency Adoption Program, Adoption & Beyond must have performed the family’s home study or updated home study.
+- In order for a prospective adoptive family to enter Adoption & Beyond’s Domestic Agency Adoption Program, the family must reside in either Kansas or Missouri and Adoption & Beyond must have performed either the family’s home study or updated home study.

 General Agency Policies & Guidelines

 - Convictions for violent crimes (e.g. assault, battery, abuse, sexual offense, etc.) or substantiated crimes against children are unacceptable when considering the safety of a child and preclude such individuals from consideration and participation in Adoption & Beyond’s adoption services.

 - Convictions for non-violent crimes (e.g. fraud, theft, illegal drug activity, DUI, etc.) are cause for concern when considering the stability of the potential home but do not automatically exclude Adoption & Beyond from working with such individuals.
 Said individuals shall be subjected to a more thorough evaluation.
 Factors such as the number of convictions, date of last conviction and seriousness of the crime will be taken into consideration.
 Please discuss any criminal situations or arrests with us prior to applying for services with Adoption & Beyond.

 - Adoption & Beyond’s policy is that adoptive families will use age-appropriate discipline techniques with their children as they grow.
 In addition, during the temporary custody period prior to the finalization of the adoption, adoptive parents will not use corporal punishment as a form of discipline with their newly adopted child.